Tyrowo/tyro_work/README.md

 fill the body with the descriptions of the projects

-need to make image change dynamically with viewport size need to have fonts change size dynamically with viewport size consider cropping bottom of profile pic like jaime suggested

-get image in the right resolution for web maybe decrease saturation or blur the edges of the picture - mom suggestion
+consider cropping bottom of profile pic like jaime suggested get image in the right resolution for web maybe decrease saturation or blur the edges of the picture - mom suggestion